wkolowski/Type-Theory-Wishlist/README.md

 quote : Text := "\"To be or not to be, that is the question.\""
 ```

+Note: the `Char` and `Text` types are of course just wishes on our Type Theory Wishlist!
+Since processing characters and text is complicated, these types are not a priority in a (real world) implementation and may just as well be relegated into being standard library types, or even outside the scope of the standard library.
+You wouldn't be able to write Hello World as your first program, but that's not the priority...

 The type `Array A n` represents arrays whose entries are of type `A` and whose length is `n : Nat`.
 Array literals are enclosed between `[` and `]` and separated with commas.
 More complicated array initializers live in the `Array` module.
 Array indexing syntax is similar to most C-like languages, i.e. `A[i]`.
 Note that `i : Fin n`, i.e. the index must be statically known to not be out of bounds.

 ```